 Arts Outreach for Kids

 A-OK (Arts Outreach for Kids) makes world-class artists accessible for students and families.
-A partnership between TFAC and Tryon Concert Association, A-OK will bring present 4 daytime concerts during the 2017-2018 season.
+A partnership between TFAC and Tryon Concert Association, A-OK presents 4 daytime concerts during the 2018-2019 season.
 Concerts are entertaining, educational, and inspiring for the next generation of arts enthusiasts.

 Admission is only $3 for students and teachers, and $7 for the general public-the perfect way for homeschoolers, families, and educators to experience new performances.

 Get the most out of the A-OK experience with a season ticket: all 4 shows for $10 per student/teacher or $25 for general public.
 For season ticket purchases for A-OK call us at 828-859-8322.

 Zlatomir Fung plays with "a rich, warm tone, impeccable intonation, appreciation for dynamic shading and thoughtful phrasing."
 Baltimore Sun

 A cellist since the age of three, Zlatomir Fung has won international competitions, played with orchestras around the world, and shared music with audiences in concert halls, schools, and retirement homes.
 With a repertoire that includes Brahms, Dvorak, Elgar, Haydn, Schumann, Shostakovich, and Tchaikovsky, Mr. Fung has participated in Ravinia's Steans Music Festival, the Heifetz International Music Institute, and the Aspen Music Festival.